 I like to share a few insights and tips on how to search and screen a therapist for counseling purposes.
-As a licensed Marriage and Family Therapist located in the heart of Toluca Lake of Burbank very close to Studio City in the Los Angeles area.
+As a licensed Marriage and Family Therapist who is located in the heart of Toluca Lake in Burbank near the studios in the Los Angeles area.
 I have been practicing as a marriage and relationship therapist for more than 19 years in many and various clinical settings including private practice.
-I would like to share a few important insights, and helpful information as you search for a good marriage counselor or a psychotherapist.
+I would like to share a few important insights, and helpful tips as you look for a good marriage counselor or a psychotherapist.
 This is a very important step you are taking so you want to use discernment and take your time before your final decision.

 Many people are not aware of the following points.
-Prevention is the key to taking care of your relationship issues and communication problems.
+Prevention is the key to taking care of your relationship and communication problems.
 Timing is everything when it comes to your marriage counseling.
-In particular, I am a great fan of the engaged couples who consider and follow through with an extended period period time of doing premarital counseling.
+In particular, I am a great fan of the engaged couples who invest months of good premarital counseling.